 It must be noted that simply because Jancewicz & Sons Roofing / Home Improvement Company of Vermont had been cited for safety violations immediately prior to Goldsmith’s death, it does not imply that he died as a result of an unsafe work environment.
 Such a conclusion can only be arrived at following a comprehensive review of the facts related to this accident by the appropriate investigation agencies.

 We will continue to monitor future developments in this case and will pass them along as they become available.
-In the meantime, we invite those wanting to learn more about scaffolding accidents to visit us at The Doan Law Firm Scaffolding Accident homepage.
+In the meantime, we invite those wanting to learn more about scaffolding accidents to speak with a scaffold accident attorney with The Doan Law Firm.